cartesi/rollups/README.md

 ## Input Box

 This module is the one responsible for receiving inputs from users that want to interact with DApps.
 For each DApp, the module keeps an append-only list of hashes.
 Each hash is derived from the input and some metadata, such as the input sender, and the block timestamp.
-All the data needed to recontstruct a hash is available forever on-chain.
+All the data needed to reconstruct a hash is available forever on-chain.
 As a result, one does not need to trust data providers in order to sync the off-chain machine with the latest input.
 Note that this module is completely permissionless, and we leave the off-chain machine to judge whether an input is valid or not.

 ## Cartesi DApp